accert-dev/ACCERT/docs/source/installACCERT.rst

 .. admonition:: NOTE!

     You will have to create a **strong password encryption**, and enter said password in during the download process. **Write this password down somewhere or keep it secure with a password manager!!!
-It is very time consuming and difficult to reset this password!**
+It is very time consuming and difficult to reset this password!** This password does not have to be complex, nor personal info.

 .. figure:: _static/password1.png
     :alt: password1